 From an IT perspective, Miller and his team refocused on other priorities.
 Now, because access to the Internet is fast and reliable, most of the team’s time is spent discussing new learning applications and curriculum, and is less consumed with network issues.
 “While we’re thrilled with what our staff can do, the benefits extend way beyond our team,” says Miller.
 “Our new system allows us to call a home and touch base with a faculty member, staff member, or student’s family.
 The return on investment for children is just remarkable.
 Our students no longer have to plug in to the network.
 Now, they can be wireless instantly.”

 Inside the classroom, learners at all grade levels have benefited from Wayne Highlands’ newly controlled network.
 Faculty have incorporated new, vigorous education technology curriculum into K–12 lessons and have added online videos, digital worksheets, and remote access to instructional content.
 With these new benefits, elementary learners can now trace letters and read stories remotely.

 Next up for Wayne Highlands is an expansion of the school district’s one-to-one program, which is being fueled by the new network.
-In addition, during the 2016–2017 school year, Wayne Highlands will begin a large overhaul of its IP video surveillance system to ensure that students are always safe on campus.

 “While we are making progress in new areas, like one-to-one learning and security, our primary focus is ensuring that our students have what they need to succeed,” says Miller.
 “We want to provide our students with everything that’s available in technology and curriculum, and allow them to make great decisions for their future, and ultimately, their career path.”